-To determine if your crop contribution qualifies for this subtraction, see Arizona Department of Revenue Procedure ITP 93-2.
+To determine if your crop contribution qualifies for this subtraction, see Arizona Department of Revenue Procedure ITP 12-1 at www.azdor.gov.

 F. Certain Wages of American Indians

 Enrolled members of American Indian tribes may subtract wages earned while living and working on their tribe's reservation.
 You can subtract only those amounts that you included on line B7, ARIZONA column.
 The federal government must recognize these tribes.